ka1130/just-sudo-it/_posts/2017-03-18-jekyll-on-windows-part1.md

 ![ruby-installer](img/post-assets/ruby-installer.jpg){:class="img-responsive"}

 Make sure to check the option in the middle, “Add Ruby executables to your PATH”.
 Click “install” and you’re done!
+Restart your console and run

+{% highlight javascript %}
+ruby -v
+{% endhighlight %}<br>

+again to ensure you're good to go.

 ## Step 2.
 Ruby Dev Kit